planetar/bibbiGram/README.md

 # bibbiGram

 Sketch to drive an ESP8266 with BME280 sensor and .96" I2C display and connect it to Telegram for control and report.
+It has been developped using the Arduino IDE.

 The basic idea is to connect an ESP8266 mcu with a sensor and enable it to not only measure the current temperature and humidity but to compare these to past measurements so that it can discover sudden drastic changes.
 Think of a bathroom with a forgotten open window in winter.
 Or a kettle with water boiling along in the kitchen.